 - 1. Continued to promote the interactive web map for post-fire debris flow hazards to include recent burn area analyses.
-The web mapping tool has proven useful for coordinating efforts of Public Works with first responders to plan storm response and potential evacuations.
+The web mapping tool has proven useful for coordinating Public Works' efforts with first responders to plan storm response and potential evacuations.
 A public version of this tool allows residents to personally assess hazards for their locations. - 2.
-Public Works participated in a limited number of community emergency preparedness events this quarter due to the ongoing COVID-19 pandemic.
-However, Public Works has continued a social media campaign to share emergency information and increase public awareness. - 3.
+Public Works participated in a limited number of community emergency preparedness events this quarter, including an all-hazards meeting with other partner agencies.
+Public Works has continued a social media campaign to share emergency information and increase public awareness. - 3.
 Public Works continues to update the Emergency Management website with relevant information presented in an interactive format.
-The site will be reorganized to present information more efficiently and ensure links are timely and relevant to emergency management.
-The Resources page was recently updated with links to internal and external emergency planning and response information.
+The website will be reorganized and restructured to present information more efficiently and ensure links are relevant to emergency management.